elisalsr/Weather_recognition/README.md

 <h1>Weather Recognition</h1>

 <h2>Introduction</h2>
-This project aims to develop an intelligent system capable of classifying images into four weather categories: sunrise, sunny, rainy, and cloudy.
+This project aims to develop an intelligent system for classifying images into four weather categories: sunrise, sunny, rainy, and cloudy.
+By analyzing images captured at popular tourist destinations, the system will provide real-time weather updates, helping travelers plan their trips more effectively and enhancing their overall experience.

-The goal is to analyze images taken at popular tourist destinations and provide real-time weather updates.
-By integrating this information, the project will help travelers better plan their trips and enhance their overall tourism experience.
+To achieve this, the project is structured into three key phases:

-To achieve this, we have divided the project into three main parts:
+Dataset selection & model choice: Identifying a suitable dataset and selecting the most appropriate machine learning model.
-· Dataset selection and model choice
+Model training: Training the model to accurately recognize weather conditions in images.
-· Model training
+Model evaluation: Assessing the model's performance to ensure reliability and effectiveness.
-· Model evaluation
+This approach ensures a robust and efficient weather classification system tailored for tourism applications.

 <br />